Jymac-07/Finance_Notes/README.md

 # Modelling in Quant Finance
-A collection of notes I created for learning how to model in quantitative finance.
+A collection of notes I created when learning quantitative modelling in finance.

 **Who am I?**